pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 3.0.1 =
+* Minor update in the plugin documentation.

 = 3.0.0 =
 * Revamped the plugin settings page, now featuring Basic and Expert modes.
 * Added controls to filter options and display only the changed ones.